 - Way2Go is still providing essential needs trips.
 For information about trip availability, call CICOA at (317) 803-6153 before contacting Verida (formerly Southeastrans) at 1-855-325-7586.

-- Drivers are using Lysol wipes, sprays, hand sanitizers and gloves to disinfect vehicles between rides.
+- Drivers are using disinfecting wipes, sprays, hand sanitizers and gloves to disinfect vehicles between rides.
 We also are practicing social distancing and have installed clear barriers behind the drivers.

 - Volunteers needed: The need has never been greater for telephone reassurance.
 If you are willing to check in with our most vulnerable clients once or twice a week and offer conversation and companionship to those isolated by this crisis, please complete a volunteer application.
 Faith friendly visitors also are welcome to offer telephone support and prayer.

-These actions have been taken out of an abundance of caution and in the best interest of preserving everyone's health and safety during the COVID-19 pandemic.
+These actions have been taken in the best interest of preserving everyone's health and safety during the COVID-19 pandemic.
 As different variants and surges happen, we may adjust our plans, but our number one priority is to remain mobilized to help older adults, people with disabilities and family caregivers with the vital support and services they need.
 As the situation changes, we will post updates on this web page.